mooohsenm/mooohsenm/README.md

 ## 👋 About Me

-Senior Backend Engineer with **10+ years of experience** building **high-performance, reliable, and compliant backend systems** for data-intensive products.
+Senior full-stack Engineer with **10+ years of experience** building **high-performance, reliable, and compliant backend systems** for data-intensive products.
 I specialize in **TypeScript-first Node.js architectures**, system scalability, and production readiness.

 I enjoy owning services **end-to-end**—from API design and data modeling to observability, security, and operational excellence.
 My work typically focuses on **order flows, real-time systems, healthcare platforms, and business-critical backends** used by real users at scale.